trello-archive/trello-ios-assisted-onboarding/README.md

 Basic Architecture
 ------------------

 The main two classes to look at are `OnboardingViewController` and `OnboardingViewModel`.
 Together they implement Model-View-ViewModel using a Reactive style.
+The pattern we describe below is heavily influenced by [RxSwift + MVVM: how to feed ViewModels](https://medium.com/blablacar-tech/rxswift-mvvm-66827b8b3f10) by Martin Moizard.

 Responsibilities of `OnboardingViewController`